tinkeractive/servotron/README.md

 Useful for server side includes.\
 Useful for altering content based on user roles/permissions.\
 Server passes the result of app user query to the template.

+### Management Port
+For admin functionality such as route loading.

+### Pool Size
+If not specified, this defaults to the number of CPUs.

+### Notify Channels
+Likely to be removed.\
+Intended to enqueue messages.\
+This functionality can be achieved by writing specialized agent listeners.

+### Debug
+If true, server writes error message responses to client.

 ## Route Types
 type|HTTP|SQL